Centromerus sylvaticus

 Centromerus sylvaticus is a species of sheetweb spider in the family Linyphiidae (money spiders).
 It is found in North America, Europe, Turkey, a range from Russia (European to Far East), China, Korea, and Japan.

 Its length measures from 2.2-4mm.
-Its Prosoma has a yellow-brown colour, with dark margin in the head area.
+Its Prosoma has a yellow-brown colour, with a dark margin in the head area.
 Its Opisthosoma is grey or black.
 It has bright transverse lines.

 Subspecies

 These two subspecies belong to the species Centromerus sylvaticus: